-k.
-The foregoing marking options do not prohibit the Government and contractor from establishing alternative specifically negotiated licenses and marking protocols when appropriate.
+(k) The foregoing marking options do not prohibit the Government and contractor from establishing alternative specifically negotiated licenses and marking protocols when appropriate.

-l.
-CUSTOMER Interim Access License Rights Markings.
+(1) Buyer's customer Interim Access License Rights Markings.
 Technical data or computer software in which the Government is granted an interim access license provided by this clause shall be marked with the following legend:

-CUSTOMER Interim Access License Rights
+Buyer's customer Interim Access License Rights

+Contract No.

+Contractor Name:

-Contract No. Contractor: Contractor Address:
+Contractor Address: